The Jewel of Medina: Publication

 The cover of the Serbian edition, the first official edition of the book.

 The Jewel of Medina was published in Serbia in August 2008.
 After strong reactions from the Serbian Muslim community, Serbian publisher Beobook withdrew it from stores but returned it to shelves shortly thereafter to forestall widespread piracy.
 It remained the number-one bestseller in that nation for at least two months.

 On September 4, 2008, British publishing house Gibson Square announced that it would publish The Jewel of Medina in the United Kingdom and the Commonwealth, with founder Martin Rynja calling for "open access to literary works, regardless of fear."
-Alvaro Vargas Llosa praised the firm's "willing[ness] to run the risk of not letting the threat of violence inhibit free expression."
+Writer Alvaro Vargas Llosa praised the firm's "willing[ness] to run the risk of not letting the threat of violence inhibit free expression."

 The following day, Beaufort Books announced plans to publish the novel in America, signing Jones to a contract with a smaller advance but higher royalties.

 On September 27, 2008, Rynja's London home was firebombed.
 Three men were arrested on suspicion of commissioning, preparing or instigating acts of terrorism and ultimately convicted of conspiracy to recklessly damage property and endanger life.
 Radical Islamic cleric Anjem Choudhary warned of further attacks.
 Gibson Square postponed publication of the novel indefinitely.

 As of 2009, the book had been published in Germany, Denmark, Serbia, Italy, Spain, India, Hungary, Brazil, Russia, North Macedonia, Finland, Poland, Sweden, and the Netherlands.
 It has been translated into 20 languages.